 Every horse using Forest Preserve trails is required to wear a horse tag.
 Each rider must also possess a rider’s license.

-Horse tags and rider’s licenses can be obtained by downloading and mailing the application below, by visiting Forest Preserve Headquarters in River Forest or by calling (708) 771-1070.
+Horse tags and rider’s licenses can be obtained by downloading and mailing the application below, by visiting Forest Preserve Headquarters (Open 9 am – 4 pm, Monday through Friday) or by calling (708) 771-1070.
 Rider’s licenses can also be purchased at the stables, a convenient option for those participating in guided rides.

 8290 S. Kean Avenue